BoltzmannEntropy/interviews.ai/README.md

-<h1 align="center">Interviews.ai: The AI job market has changed beyond recognition.
+<h1 align="center">Deep Learning Interviews: The AI job market has changed beyond recognition.
 In this new landscape, finding that first position is more important than ever.</h1>

 <p align="center">